ugr-sail/sinergym/docs/source/pages/controllers.rst

 a **random agent** and a **rule-based agent** to *5Zone* and *Datacenter* buildings.
-You can find this code in `sinergym/sinergym/utils/controllers.py <https://github.com/ugr-sail/sinergym/blob/main/sinergym/utils/controllers.py>`__. it is very useful in order to perform benchmarks as a reference point to study DRL algorithms:
+You can find this code in `sinergym/sinergym/utils/controllers.py <https://github.com/ugr-sail/sinergym/blob/main/sinergym/utils/controllers.py>`__. it is very useful in order to perform benchmarks as a reference point to study DRL algorithms.

 The functionality is very simple; given an environment observation, these instances return an action to interact with the environment.
 You can develop your own